vishal4000/chatbotNew/firstchatbot-master/app/data/nlu.md

 ## intent:affirm
 - yes
-- yea
+- indeed
-- ya
+- of course
-- yeah
+- that sounds good
-- yo
+- correct

 ## intent:deny
 - no
 - never
-- not at all
-- not
-- na
-- neah
-- naah
 - I don't think so
+- don't like that
+- no way
+- not really

 ## intent:mood_great
 - perfect
 - very good
 - great
+- amazing
+- wonderful
+- I am feeling very good
+- I am great
+- I'm good

 ## intent:mood_unhappy
 - sad
-- fuck of
-- fuckOff
-- fuckof
+- very sad
 - unhappy
 - bad
+- very bad
+- awful
+- terrible
+- not very good
+- extremely sad
+- so sad

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?